-Our curriculum is bespoke to St. Clements Hill Primary Academy - carefully created by us for our children.
+Although informed by the National Curriculum, our curriculum is bespoke to St. Clements Hill Primary Academy - carefully crafted by us for our children.

 Our curriculum drivers ensure that the Characteristics of Effective Learning that are so essential in the Early Years continue to be embedded throughout the school.